Stuyk/stuyk/README.md

 - [GigaAudio](https://github.com/Stuyk/GigaAudio-Godot) is a plugin for Audio Occlusion, Audio Areas, and Audio Depth Areas.
 - [GigaBake](https://github.com/Stuyk/gigabake-godot) is a tool for building CSG, Occlusions, and Collisions with a single click!
 - [Create 3D Cam from Viewport Camera](https://github.com/Stuyk/godot-create-cam-from-editor-cam) is a tool to make very specific cameras.

+## Abusing GitHub

+Yes, sometimes I abuse GitHub's action runners because they're great for small applications that collect data.
+Here's a few of them.

+- [0xForum](https://github.com/Stuyk/0x-atomone-forum) is a small application built on top of AtomOne that enables people to post threads, and reply to threads through the blockchain.
+- [CryptoPrices](https://github.com/Stuyk/crypto-prices) is a small application that abuses coinmarketcap's free tier to get hourly prices and post them as JSON data.